giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - The performance of the Keerthi's SMO with respect to th Joachims' SMO  that use a working set with size equals 2.
 These considerations will not be taken into account in the continuation of the project.

-The folder [Algorithms](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm) collects all the implementations cited above.
+The folder [Algorithms](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm) collects all the implementations cited below:

 - [Platt's version without Error Cache](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/blob/master/Algorithm/Platt/smo.m)
 - [Platt's version with Error Cache](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/blob/master/Algorithm/Platt/smoErrorCache.m)